mkmccarty/TokenTimeBoostBot/examples/README.md

 ## DiscordGuildID

 This is the server ID for the server you want to restrict the bot to.
-This is optional.
+When this is set to something then the commands will only be available on that server.
+To use commands via DM you need to leave this empty.
+This is an optional setting.

 ## OpenAIKey